Scarification is a process best described as a thorough mechanical heavy raking of a lawn.

 Scarification carried out in autumn or winter

-Lawns that are scarified at this time of year will take some time to recover as the grass plant does not grow in low temperatures.
-You should not expect to see any rejuvenation of your lawn until the following spring.
+Lawns that are scarified at this time of year will take some time to recover as the grass plant grows slowly in low temperatures, and doesn’t grow at all in very low temperatures.
+You should not expect to see a full rejuvenation of your lawn until the following spring.
 The good news is that you don’t need to do anything during this period as the soil is generally wet enough to ensure the roots and the grass plants remain healthy.

 Scarification carried out in spring or summer